JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ### Sustainable Energy
 Show how the sustainable energy requirements of the AAAP are not being adhered to - ie. biomass (see draft blog on phase 1a missing biomass)

+AAAP policy BH7 says _"All new homes within the action area core should meet Code for Sustainable Homes Level 4 up to 2016 and Level 6 beyond"_.

 [This press release](http://www.24housing.co.uk/news/first-new-homes-completed-on-aylesbury-estate/) says that biomass was to be provided on phase 1a but we know from classeur blog post that biomass was never provided.

-In its [Energy Strategy](/img/aylesburyenergystrategy2.pdf) submitted pursuant to conditions of the S106 agreement, NHHT says that the zero carbon homes requirement has been removed.
+In its [Energy Strategy](/img/aylesburyenergystrategy2.pdf) submitted pursuant to conditions of the S106 agreement, NHHT says that the zero carbon homes requirement has been removed (16/AP/2887).

 ### Cycling Infrastructure